novikov-school/NSpectator/README.md

 ### Issues

-Feature requests, bugs & issues are handled on [InCloud NSpectator Youtrack](https://nspectator.myjetbrains.com)
+Feature requests, bugs & issues are handled on [NSpectator Youtrack InCloud](https://nspectator.myjetbrains.com)

 Use github authorization (gray bottom button) for signup or login.